-The first edition of the Flexible Model Driven Engineering workshop (FlexMDE) - previously known as Extreme Modeling Workshop (XM) - has been co-located with the ACM/IEEE 18th International Conference on Model Driven Engineering Languages & Systems (MODELS 2015).
-It provided a forum for researchers and practitioners where different forms of agility have been discussed as demonstrated by the technical program, including agile development of domains specific languages, agile requirements engineering, and fast development of data-intensive Web applications.
-The program included also a keynote by Prof. Colin Atkinson (University of Mannheim) entitled "Maximizing the Amount of Information Not Modelled in MDE".
-As part of the workshop, an informal tool demonstrations session has been also organized consisting of 5 tools aiming at adding flexibility to MDE at different extents.
+The second edition of the Flexible Model Driven Engineering workshop (FlexMDE) - previously known as Extreme Modeling Workshop (XM) - has been co-located with the ACM/IEEE 19th International Conference on Model Driven Engineering Languages & Systems (MODELS 2016).
+It provided a forum for researchers and practitioners where different forms of agility have been discussed as demonstrated by the technical program, which included also a keynote by Dr. Dimitris Kolovos (University of York) entitled "Flexible Modelling: Opportunities, Challenges, and Next Steps".

-Many people contributed to the success of FlexMDE 2015.
+Many people contributed to the success of FlexMDE 2016.
 We would like to truly acknowledge the work of all Program Committee members, and reviewers for the timely delivery of reviews and constructive discussions given the very tight review schedule.
 Finally, we would like to thank the authors, without them the workshop simply would not exist.

-October 2015
+October 2016